TERITORI/teritori-dapp/CONTRIBUTING.md

 #### Language: Typescript

-We use a strict [Typescript](https://github.com/pmndrs/zustand) configuration and try to enforce type-safety.
+We use a strict [Typescript](https://www.typescriptlang.org/docs/handbook/intro.html) configuration and try to enforce type-safety.
 Typescript very easily allows to bypass it's type-safety mechanism so it requires some discipline from the developer.

 #### Framework: Expo

 We use [the Expo framework](https://docs.expo.dev/) to support Web, Android, iOS, Windows, Macos and Linux with the same codebase.
 This uses [react-native](https://reactnative.dev/docs/getting-started) to support mobile and [react-native-web](https://necolas.github.io/react-native-web/docs/) for web.
 The desktop build uses electron and react-native-web.

+If you are coming from React and you work with the web dev server, it's important to understand that using html components (eg `<div>`) and styles will work because the react-native-web renderer allows it but it won't work with native renderers (iOS, Android and native desktop).
+So please check the expo api reference to make sure you are using things that are truly cross-platform.

 #### Data fetching: react-query